Cracee/OptonicsObjectReconstruction/README.md

 In `learning3d` there is a whole library of DL Nets to use, but we only need the [PRNet] implementation, that is way more cleaner and doesen't throw errors like crazy.
 It comes from the official [learning3d] github repo.

-In `custom-ICP` there is the github Repo of an custom ICP implementation by Reilly Bova ([Point Cloud Registration]), which is used for the hybrid approach in combining the Deep Learning with the classic algorithms.
+In `customICP` there is the github Repo of an custom ICP implementation by Chengkun Li ([ICP]), which is used for the hybrid approach in combining the Deep Learning with the classic algorithms.

 <details><summary>Do not click to open</summary>
   <ul>